showell-labs/react-native-fs-fork/README.md

 Copies the contents located at `srcFolderPath` to `destFolderPath`.

 Note: Windows only.
 This method is recommended when directories need to be copied from one place to another.

-### `copyFile(filepath: string, destPath: string): Promise<void>`

-Copies the file located at `filepath` to `destPath`.

-Note: On Android and Windows copyFile will overwrite `destPath` if it already exists.
-On iOS an error will be thrown if the file already exists.

 ### `copyFileRes(filename: string, destPath: string): Promise<void>`